ADHD in women: Why it’s often not detected

 How can the diagnosis be improved in girls?

-These forms of therapy can help alleviate ADHD:
+These therapies can help alleviate ADHD

-• treatment with medication
+• Treatment with medication

 Lack of attention